Switch Sports Golf and automating my Denon AVR

-My home audio system goes through a Denon AVR-X1700H 1 This regularly goes on sale, so definitely don't pay more than $400, and you can get it substantially cheaper. as the primary receiver.
+The Switch, like all my home audio, goes through a Denon AVR-X1700H 4 This regularly goes on sale, so don't pay more than $400, and you can get it substantially cheaper. as the primary receiver.
 My house has three pairs of ceiling speakers: one in the living room, one in the dining room, and one in the kitchen.
-2 The previous owners seemingly never used the ceiling speakers: when I moved in I asked how they were wired and they said they had no idea and never turned them on.
+5 The previous owners seemingly never used the ceiling speakers: when I moved in I asked how they were wired and they said they had no idea and never turned them on.
+They lived there for years.
 Baffling.
-While the X1700H only has two zones, I really only use the speakers for TV audio (just the living room) or general music (all three), so wiring the dining room and kitchen together into Zone 2 was enough.
+While the X1700H only has two zones, I really only use the speakers for TV/Switch/Xbox audio (just the living room) or general music (all three), so wiring the dining room and kitchen together into Zone 2 was enough.

-The receiver has a setting called "All Zone Stereo" which broadcasts the same output to Zone 1 and Zone 2, which is perfect for playing music.
-Unfortunately as far as I can tell there's no way to turn that setting on from the physical receiver, requiring either a convoluted series of steps on the remote or the somewhat crappy Denon AVR app:
+I want to swap between this setup and having audio just in the living room (for movies) or duplicated music to both zones (for showtunes).
+The controls for this suck though, especially the "All Zone Stereo" setting required to duplicate music: as far as I can tell there's no way to turn that setting on from the physical receiver, either needing a convoluted series of steps on the remote or using the crappy Denon AVR app.

 Becoming a middleman to remove the middleman

-Once we're there we start seeing a flood of POST requests to /goform/AppCommand.xml and /goform/AppCommand0300.xml on port 8080.
-Despite being POST requests most of these are "GET"ing data, with commands like GetAllZoneStereo and GetAllZoneSource being hit once a second to keep the UI updated.
+Once we're there we start seeing a flood of /goform/AppCommand.xml and /goform/AppCommand0300.xml on port 8080.
+Despite being GetAllZoneStereo and GetAllZoneSource being hit once a second to keep the UI updated.

-However there are also the commands to change inputs, volumes, and most specifically for me, the SetAllZoneStereo.
+However there are also the commands to turn it on and off, adjust volume, and most importantly for me, SetAllZoneStereo and SetInputFunction.

 <?xml version="1.0" encoding="utf-8"?>